A Skip to content

 1. Falling Objects

-Loose tools, materials, or unsecured personal items can fall and injure workers below.
-To mitigate this, use toeboards, tool lanyards, and edge protection systems.
+Unsecured tools, supplies, or personal items can cause injuries to workers below.
+To lessen this, use edge protection devices, tool lanyards, and toeboards.

 2. Structural Failure